KWYB: News operation

 KWYB's first local news service came under Max Media ownership in September 2002, when Max contracted Independent News Network of Davenport, Iowa, to produce a regional newscast for KWYB, KTMF, and KTGF, all third-to-air stations in their markets with no local news at the time.
 Six reporters, one each in the five areas serviced by the Max Montana stations and another in Helena, contributed reports to Big Sky News at 5 and 10 p.m., which was presented from Iowa.
 The early newscast was dropped at the start of 2004.

 In 2005, Max Media acquired KFBB-TV in Great Falls, selling KTGF.
 Unlike KTGF, KFBB-TV produced its own local news.
 At that time, Big Sky News was replaced with a 10 p.m. newscast branded Montana News Network, produced from Great Falls and servicing all of the company's Montana stations except KULR-TV in Billings.
 This newscast was subsequently discontinued, and for several years the only local newscast on the station was a ten-minute late newscast, 10@10.

-As of September 2015, KWYB airs the state-wide morning newscast Wake Up Montana (produced in Spokane, Washington by KHQ-TV) and full early evening and late newscasts, as well as a prime time newscast on its Fox subchannel.
+As of September 2015, KWYB airs the state-wide morning newscast Wake Up Montana (produced by KHQ-TV in Spokane, Washington) and full early evening and late newscasts, as well as a prime time newscast on its Fox subchannel.

 In October 2022, the station rebranded its news output as NonStop Local, as part of a rebranding by Cowles.